 - In Avengers Academy, Finesse and Taskmaster think they might be related because of their similar special abilities.
 Taskmaster doesn't deny the possibility but states that he's been with quite a few women and he couldn't possibly narrow down Finesse's mother even if he didn't have memory problems.
 He also refuses to take a Daddy DNA Test because he doesn't want the government to get a sample of his DNA.
 Taskmaster still spars with Finesse once to memorize her movements, since it's the only surefire way he will remember her.

 - Barbara Gordon once discovered that Jim Gordon might have been sleeping with his brother's wife (Barbara's mother) at the time Barbara was conceived.
 She decided not to pursue the matter any further.
+Later this was retconned to have Jim always be her dad and actually be married to her mother.

 - In Rob Roy MacGregor's wife is raped by Cunningham, who keeps it a secret from her husband knowing that it was intended as an attack against him.
 When she is subsequently pregnant, Cunningham's associate Killearn threatens to tell MacGregor not only about the rape, but that Cunningham may well be the father of the unborn child.
 She doesn't take this threat well.
+Even though this threat turns out to be a bit pointless, because she tells him anyway and he refuses to hold it against her or the child.
+Cunningham is another matter.

-- Men In Black II.
+- Men in Black II.
 It's heavily implied K is Laura/The Light of Zartha's birth-father.

 - Mamma Mia! is a mix of this and Luke, You Are My Father, as Sophie's telling her three maybe-dads that they're her father(s).
+Judging by their appearance, it's probably Bill.

-- The basis of the 1983 French film Les Comperes: Gerard Depardeau and Pierre Richard argue over which of them is a young man's biological father.
+- The basis of the 1983 French film Les Compères: Gerard Depardeau and Pierre Richard argue over which of them is a young man's biological father.
 At the end, he tells them both that they're the real one and asks them not to tell the other to spare their feelings.

 - Inheritance Cycle: Murtagh, son of Morzan, discovers that he and Eragon share a mother, and assumes that they are both sons of Morzan.
 Actually, Eragon's father is Brom.